Brian-McIntosh/Async-Await/README.md

 # Async-Await
 * Arrived in Swift 5.5 during WWDC 2021
-* Can simplify our code and make our code easier to read
+* Can simplify our code and make code easier to read
 * An alternative to closures and Combine

 ## Bottom Line: